 - Respect your tenant’s peace and quiet enjoyment by minimizing disruption.

-- Give tenants proper notice if you wish to end the lease early.
+- Give tenants proper written notice if they wish to end the lease or rental agreement early.

 - Have a legitimate reason to enter a tenant’s rented premises.
 For example: to inspect the unit or show it to prospective tenants or buyers.